-MRI helps doctors find cancer in the body and look for signs that it has spread.
+MRI (also known as magnetic resonance imaging, magnetic resonance, MR, and nuclear magnetic resonance [NMR] imaging) helps doctors find cancer in the body and look for signs that it has spread.
 MRI also can help doctors plan cancer treatment, like surgery or radiation.
 MRI is painless and you don’t have to do anything special to get ready for this test.
 But, it’s very important to tell your doctor and the technologist (the person who does the test) if you have any metal in your body.

 MRI creates cross-section pictures of your insides.
 But MRI uses strong magnets to make the images – not radiation.
 An MRI scan takes cross-sectional slices (views) from many angles, as if someone were looking at a slice of your body from the front, from the side, or from above your head.
 MRI creates pictures of soft tissue parts of the body that are sometimes hard to see using other imaging tests.